mert-uzun/bilkom/README.md

 University life is about more than academic achievement—it’s a time for personal growth, social development, and community engagement.
 Bilkom addresses the challenges of campus disconnection and isolation by offering a dedicated platform where students can:
 - Connect over shared interests and activities.
-- Stay informed with real-time weather and campus news.
+- Stay informed with real-time weather in Bilkent/Ankara and campus news.
-- Receive emergency alerts.
+- Easily receive emergency alerts.
-- Engage with student clubs and manage events efficiently.
+- Engage with student clubs and post/manage club events efficiently.

 By bringing all these features together, Bilkom not only enhances the social and academic experience but also builds a safer, more supportive campus community.

 ## Features

 - **Activity Matching & Shared Interests:**
-  Easily create or join events—ranging from sports to study groups—tailored to your interests.
+  Easily create or join events—ranging from leisure activities to study groups—tailored to your interests.

 - **Student Clubs & Event Promotion:**
   Enable student clubs to advertise their events and activities without relying on outdated methods like posters or generic social media.